 Skip to content

-The return keyword is essential in JavaScript functions.
-It indicates the value that the function should return at the end of its execution.
+In the Wized Function editor, it is essential to always use the return keyword.
+This word indicates the value that a function should return at the end of its execution.

 Important